rdainton/leather.nvim/README.md

-# Fifty Shades
+# Leather theme

-A minimalist Neovim colorscheme inspired by [Alabaster for Sublime Text](https://github.com/tonsky/sublime-scheme-alabaster).
+A minimalist Neovim colorscheme inspired by both the [Alabaster theme for Sublime](https://github.com/tonsky/sublime-scheme-alabaster) and the [Rubber theme for VSCode](https://github.com/apust/vscode-rubber-theme) - with a splash of [The Matrix](https://en.wikipedia.org/wiki/The_Matrix).
 Features subtle syntax highlighting with colors only for comments, strings, constants, and functions - everything else remains greyscale.

 ## Installation